American Goulash

 • Start the Pasta [See Note 1]: To a large pot, add two quarts of water and generously salt the water.
 Set the pot over medium-high heat and bring to a boil.
 While the water is still cold, add the pasta and give it a quick stir to prevent clumping.
 Pasta can be started in cold water and it will be almost completely cooked by the time the water boils.
 Cover with a tight-fitting lid to help the pot heat more quickly and boil faster.

 • Prepare the Sauce: In a large skillet over medium to medium-high heat, add the olive oil and diced onions.
 Cook 3-5 minutes until the onions are softened and translucent.
 Next, add the garlic and cook for another 1 minute.
 Add the ground beef and break it apart into small chunks while it browns.
-Season with garlic salt (or plain salt), ground black pepper, paprika, and Italian seasoning stirring to combine.
+Season with garlic salt (or plain salt), ground black pepper, paprika, and Italian seasoning [paid link] stirring to combine.
 Add the fire-roasted tomatoes and tomato sauce.
 Continue to simmer for another 10 minutes or until the macaroni is cooking.

 • Putting it all together: Once the macaroni is finished cooking to your desired tenderness, drain but do not rinse.
 Return the macaroni to pot and add the beef mixture.